Ferries to Corsica

 ››› Are there night ferries to Corsica?

-Yes, overnight connections are offered, especially on longer routes such as Marseille-Ajaccio or Toulon-Bastia.
+Yes, night connections are offered, especially on longer routes such as Marseille-Ajaccio or Toulon-Bastia.
 You can book a cabin or berth and arrive relaxed in the morning.

 ››› Can I buy a ticket spontaneously?

-This is possible – provided there are still seats available.
-However, in the high season and on popular connections, there is a high risk that you will not get a cabin or even a seat.
+This is possible – provided there are still places available.
+In the high season and on popular connections, however, there is a high risk that you won’t get a cabin or even a seat.
 We therefore recommend that you book online in advance.

 Ferries to Corsica Experiences & Travelogues